 6. And What About the Youth?
-Evangelization Without Discounts holiness, and destined for Heaven.
-We cannot offer anything less.
+Evangelization Without Discounts

 Young people are not won over with entertainment or "cool" music, but with the full truth of the Gospel, spoken with love and without discounts.
 They want reasons to live-and even more, to die.
 They want to be part of a great cause, not a nice little club.